Every Thursday in Finland, a bean soup called hernekeitto, made of cooked peas, is eaten.

 Add bay leaves as an aromatic herb to the stew for a richer flavor.

-Simmer the ingredients slowly over low heat for about an hour, adding water as needed as it reduces.
+Simmer the ingredients over low heat for about an hour, adding water as needed as it reduces.

 When the beans are soft enough to be crushed with fingertips, put them through a masher or blender.